-A second peak in the spectral density represents the annual cycle and is present throughout the depth of the stratosphere though the amplitude of the cycle is much smaller than that for either the SAO in the upper stratosphere or the QBO (see below) in the lower and middle stratosphere, at least for the zonal mean zonal wind (Figure 10).
-However, for the zonal mean temperature the annual cycle becomes the dominant mode at the tropical tropopause.
+mean temperature the annual cycle becomes the dominant mode at the tropical tropopause.
 It is driven by variations in adiabatic ascent (cooling) that result from the seasonal cycle in the diabatic (Brewer-Dobson) circulation (Yulaeva et al., 1994).
-As this seasonal cycle is a consequence of the inter-hemispheric differences in the wintertime extratropical wave driving (Section 2.2) the annual cycle in the tropical tropopause temperature is dynamically driven (e.g., Jucker and Gerber, 2017) in contrast to the radiatively determined annual cycle in the extratropical winds and temperature (Section 2.1).
+As this seasonal cycle is a consequence of the interhemispheric differences in the wintertime extratropical wave driving (Sect.
+2.2), the annual cycle in the tropical tropopause temperature is dynamically driven (e.g. Jucker and Gerber, 2017), in contrast to the annual cycle in the extratropical winds and temperature (Sect.
+2.1), which is radiatively determined.

-The third peak in the spectral density in the periodogram shown in Figure 10 is broader than those for the SAO and annual cycle thereby indicating a range of frequencies, or periods - 22 to 40 months with an average of 28.5 months for the years 1958-2001 shown in the figure.
+The third peak in the spectral density in the periodogram shown in Fig. 10 is broader than those for the SAO and annual cycle, thereby indicating a range of frequencies or periods - 22 to 40 months with an average of 28.5 months for the years 1958-2001 shown in the figure.
 It is also the dominant signal of variability in the equatorial zonal winds in the lower and middle stratosphere and results from the QBO.

-3.1 Quasi biennial oscillation
+3.1 Quasi-biennial oscillation